giancosta86/worker-agent/README.md

    export = specialSum;
    ```

-1. Create a new instance of `WorkerAgent<TInput, TOutput>`, passing the path to the operation module: this will start a new worker thread, driven by the agent.
+1. Create a new instance of `WorkerAgent<TInput, TOutput>` or the more expressive `PromiseAgent<TInput, TOutput>`, passing the path to the operation module: this will start a new worker thread, driven by the agent.

    Furthermore: